UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 Spawns items and gives them DOOMED-10

-- Make it so after defeating S-ball, ALL starter-items are unlocked.
+- Make it so starting-items are unlocked FASTER.
+(after defeating S-ball, ALL starter-items should be unlocked.)
-Players dont wanna grind, man.
+(Players dont wanna grind, man.)

-- Make it so slot-spawner items cant spawn slots below curses.
-That'd be OP; we would be able to clear curses too easily.

 - Create DAILY run: